 Thing was: every week there were fewer of them.

 “Happy Monday!
 Where’s Maria?”, I’d say, innocently, rolling into the week’s first class.

 Serious expressions.
-“María was fired last Friday afternoon.”
+“María was fired last Friday.”

 Next week: “Where’s Tomás?”